 stated above, "Stability is the key" and we are fortunate since

-2009 to have Doug Birch as Chairman, providing the solid
+2009 to have the fantastic Doug Birch as Chairman, providing the solid

 platform and sound leadership needed to run an outfit the size of ours.